-The Foundation Stage is organised into 2 classrooms, one for Nursery and the other for Reception.
-Within the classroom the 7 Areas of Learning are offered to the children through continuous provision, alongside a wide variety of child initiated and adult led activities to support and stretch their learning.
+The Foundation Stage is organised into 3 classrooms, one for Little Explorers (2 year olds) one for Nursery and the other for Reception.

+Little Explorers focus on the Prime Areas of learning, which are Personal, Social and Emotional Development, Communication and Language and Physical Development.
+They gain experience also of the Specific Areas of learning Literacy, Maths, Understanding the World and Expressive Arts and Design through lots of activities.
+Within the nursery and reception classrooms the 7 Areas of Learning are offered to the children through continuous provision, alongside a wide variety of child initiated and adult led activities to support and stretch their learning.